teojunda/tp/docs/DeveloperGuide.md

 * Used GitHub Copilot to generate Javadocs for `AddCommand`, `AddCommandParser`, `MarkCommand`, and `MarkCommandParser` classes.

 ### Ivan Ang's Acknowledgements
-* Used ChatGPT to assist in writing my Personal Project Portfolio in `docs/team/hiivan.md`.
+* Used ChatGPT to assist in writing my Project Portfolio Page in `docs/team/hiivan.md`.
 --------------------------------------------------------------------------------------------------------------------

 ## **Setting up, getting started**